data301-2021-summer2/project-group63-project/data/raw/README.md

 This is the data for the project.
-There is the original xlsx, the csv version of that, and the subset PRWI that i did the analysis on.
+There is the original xlsx, the csv version of that, and the subset PRWI that I for the analysis.